Browse the knowledge base

 The counter is designed to track useful documents, not noise.
 The following don't count:

-• Duplicate uploads (same file hash as an existing document) — the duplicate-detector recognises and skips them, returning the existing document instead.
+• Duplicate uploads (same file hash as an existing document) — the duplicate-detector recognises and blocks them, pointing you to the existing document instead.
 No new document, no count.

 • Failed uploads (wrong format, too large, virus-scan failure, content-sniffing mismatch) — rejected at intake.
 No document is created, so no count.

-• Re-scans of existing documents — counted once (the original upload), re-scans up to 3× per document don't add to the counter.
-Useful when you've corrected a vendor and want the system to re-apply its memory.
+• Re-scans of existing documents — counted once (the original upload); re-scans (up to 3 per document) don't add to the counter.
+Useful when you've corrected a vendor and want the system to re-apply what it learned.

 Where to see the counter